jangelsb/next.calc-bugs/README.md

 To create a report, you'll need a [GitHub account](https://github.com/), which is super fast (and free) to do.

-Then, go to the “Issues” tab at the top, then select “New Issue” and simply fill in the form. *Please* make sure you include as much of the requested information as possible, it helps me out a ton!
+Then, go to the “Issues” tab at the top, then select “New Issue”, add "bug" label, and then simply fill in the form. *Please* make sure you include as much of the requested information as possible, it helps me out a ton!
 Please be polite in the discussions as well.

 ### How do I find out if my bug has already been reported?